BirdVox/bv_context_adaptation/progress.md

 3. [DONE] Apply ad hoc detector, with 100 thresholds and limits on duration, to Tseep and Thrush ODFs, on 6 full night recordings.
 Export peak times as 2*6*100=1200 CSV files.
 Parallelize over ODFs (2), units (6), and groups of 10 thresholds (10).

 4. [DONE] Run clip suppressor on all CSV files.
-Export post-processed peak times as 2*6=12 CSV files.
-Parallelize over ODFs (2) and units (6).
+Export post-processed peak times as 2*6*100=1200 CSV files.

+5. [IN PROGRESS] Merge Thrush and Tseep predictions for every unit and every threshold, both with and without clip suppressor.
+It results in 2*6*100=1200 CSV files.

-5. Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units, 3 detectors (Tseep, Thrush and both), and 10 tolerances, both with and without clip suppressor.
+6. [IN PROGRESS] Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units, 3 detectors (Tseep, Thrush and both), and 10 tolerances, both with and without clip suppressor.
 It results in 6*3*10*2=360 CSV files.

-6. Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
+7. Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
 Store in 2 CSV file, one without suppressor, one with suppressor.

-6. Apply OldBird-mixed detector, with 100 different thresholds and limits on duration, on 6 full night recordings and 10 tolerances.
-It results in 6*10=60 CSV files.

-7. Compute global AUPRC across all 6 units for OldBird-mixed detector.
-Store in 1 CSV file.

 C. Deep learning